cyber-basteln/agent-watchdog/README.md

 You give an AI agent a task.
 It goes away and works.
 It comes back. (probably "uphill and through knee deep snow")

-While it was away it might have created files. (this is not how this actually works but we let claudius have its story time moment) It might have edited its own instructions.
+While it was away it might have created files. (this is not how this works but we let claudius have its story time moment) It might have edited its own instructions.
 It might have rewritten its own code. **Usually nobody tells you.** (don't trust agents on this, or sandboxing, unless you actually know what you are doing, but then you are not here) You find out by opening a folder and thinking "why are there fifteen files in here that I don't remember" (best case scenario), or by reading a config file and noticing